Chemical Engineering BEng (Hons) or MEng – 2022 entry

 Chemical engineers work across a range of sectors in the UK and overseas, and are increasingly sought by speciality chemical industries that manufacture high value-added products.

-Chemical engineers on average earn more than any other engineering discipline and graduates are consistently paid more than chemists and other scientists.
-The high salaries paid reflect the level of responsibility and importance which chemical engineering graduates quickly attain.
+On average, chemical engineers earn more than any other engineering discipline and graduates are consistently paid more than chemists and other scientists.
+The high salaries reflect the level of responsibility and importance that chemical engineering graduates quickly attain.

-Demand for graduates with the specific skills and knowledge gained on our specialised programmes is expected to be high, especially within modern, highgrowth sectors including:
+Demand for graduates with the specific skills and knowledge gained on our specialised courses is high, especially within modern, high growth sectors including:

-Recent graduates have entered employment in roles such as:
+Recent graduates are now employed in roles such as: